|

 How do you manage work-life balance, especially with the demands of a startup?

 Ignore conventional wisdom and focus on what makes sense for your company.
 Avoid falling into the “grow-at-all-costs” trap too early, especially when you haven’t yet solidified your foundations.
-Growth is important, but it’s impossible to sustain it if you burn out too early in your founder journey.

 What’s the next big milestone for your startup?